 Article VI – Committees

 The Board of Directors may appoint from among its members an Executive Committee, which shall be subject to the control and direction of the Board.
-The Executive Committee shall consist of the Co-Presidents, Vice-President, Secretary, Treasurer, and such other members of the Board as may be deemed necessary.
-The Executive Committee shall possess and exercise the authority of the Board of Directors in the management of the ordinary business affairs of the Community Center between meetings of the Board, except that the Executive Committee shall not have the authority to:
+The Executive Committee shall consist of the President, Vice President, Secretary, Treasurer, and such other members of the Board as may be deemed necessary.
+The Executive Committee shall possess and exercise the authority of the Board of Directors in the management of the ordinary business affairs of the Pride Center between meetings of the Board, except that the Executive Committee shall not have the authority to:

-- Appoint officers of the Community Center or to fill vacancies on the Board or the Executive Committee or Nominating Committee;
+1. Appoint officers of the Pride Center or fill vacancies on the Board or the Executive Committee or Nominating Committee;

-- Obligate the Community Center in an amount in excess of One Hundred Dollars ($100.00) or encumber the assets of the Community Center;
+2. Obligate the Pride Center in an amount in excess of Two Hundred Dollars ($200.00) or encumber the assets of the Pride Center;

-- Approve any plan for merger or consolidation of the Community Center, the sale, lease or mortgage or other disposition of all or substantially all of the assets of the Community Center, the dissolution of the Community Center or any fundamental change in the character or business of the Community Center; or
+3. Approve any plan for merger or consolidation of the Pride Center, the sale, lease or mortgage or other disposition of all or substantial of the assets of the Pride Center, the dissolution of the Pride Center or any fundamental change in the character or business of the Pride Center; or

-- Enter into any contracts on behalf of the Community Center.
+4. Enter any contracts on behalf of the Pride Center.

-As determined necessary by the Board of Directors, the Board may appoint a Nominating Committee composed of two (2) or more Directors who shall serve from the date of appointment until the position for which the committee was established is filled.
+As determined necessary by the Board of Directors, the Board may appoint a Nominating Committee composed of two (2) or more Directors and include at least one (1) active member in accordance with Article 3 Section 3.01 who shall serve from the date of appointment until the Board determines the committee may adjourn.

-- S/He is willing to serve as a Director or Officer if elected, and
+1. They are willing to serve as a Director if elected, and

-- S/He is qualified to become a Director and/or Officer in accordance with these bylaws.
+2. They are qualified to become a Director in accordance with these bylaws.

 The procedures set forth herein shall govern the operations of any committee established by these bylaws or by the Board of Directors unless otherwise provided by these bylaws.

-- The presence at any committee meeting of a majority of the members of that committee shall constitute a quorum for the transaction of business.
-At any committee meeting, all matters shall be decided by a vote of the majority of the members of that committee present at which a quorum is assembled.
+1. The presence at any committee meeting of a simple majority of the members of that committee shall constitute a quorum for the transaction of business.
+At any committee meeting, all matters shall be decided by a simple majority vote of the committee members present, provided a quorum is established.

-- Each committee shall keep regular minutes of its proceedings and shall report briefly on its activities at the regular meetings of the Board of Directors.
+3. Each committee shall report briefly on its activities at the regular meetings of the Board of Directors.